OpenINF/openinf.github.io/_docs/development.md

 #### Docker Setup

 1. [Download and install the latest version of Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
-1. Once installed, click on the little gear in the upper-right corner of the app to go to the settings menu (General Tab) and be sure that the "Use the WSL 2 based engine" option box is unticked.
-If it is already ticked off, be sure to un-tick it before proceeding.
+1. Once installed, click on the little gear in the upper-right corner of the app to go to the settings menu (General Tab) and be sure that the "Use the WSL 2 based engine" option box isn't ticked.
+If it's already ticked off, be sure to un-tick it before proceeding.
 1. Next, go to the "Resources" tab (file sharing sub-tab) and add the entire Local Disk (`C:\`) volume to the list of (sub)directories able to be bind-mounted into Docker containers and click the "Apply & Restart" button.

 ### Git user setup